 The recovery codes use roughly the same principle but have an incrementing number instead of the time and when they are used the number is incremented, so they can only be used once each.

-For more information, research Time Based One Time Passwords, HMAC Based One Time Passwords or RFC6238!
+For more detailed information, research Time Based One Time Passwords, HMAC Based One Time Passwords or RFC6238!

 If you wish to proceed, this KB article will assist you to enable & configure Two-Step verification.